 Those on probation can reduce their time in jail based on a release that is closely supervised.
 Those charged with drug possession are being offered the opportunity to take a class on substance abuse or joining a recovery program.

-Facing any kind of legal charge isn’t fun.
-The prospect of jail time for possessing drugs can be scary, but you don’t have to face your charges alone.
-The experienced professionals at Wall Legal Solutions are here to help you navigate the court system, and find best outcome for your situation.
-We have successfully addressed many facets of the law, including criminal charges, family law, and more.
-If you’re facing charges for drug possession, give us a call at 801-441-2388 or contact us here for a free consultation.
+The prospect of jail time for possession of drugs is a serious matter.
+The award winning attorneys at Wall & Wall Attorneys at Law PC. are here to help you navigate the Utah court system, and find best outcome for your situation.
+We have successfully addressed many facets of the law, including criminal charges, family law, divorce, and more.